amitds1997/remote-nvim.nvim/README.md

 ## ✨ Features

-- [x] Automatic installation of Neovim on remote
+- [x] Automatically install Neovim on remote
+- [x] No changes to your system environment
 - [x] Automatic copying over your local Neovim configuration
 - [x] Remember past sessions so that we can easily connect back to them
 - [x] Control over how to launch your local client